If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The practice of harvesting and storing leafcutter bee cocoons during spring is an important one since it helps raise a healthy bee population.
 Additionally, it makes it possible to find out the population count of the bees.

-Parasites and diseases thrive best in a productive leafcutter bee environment and with the emerging bees living close to each other it becomes easier for the pests and diseases to spread.
-It therefore goes without saying that harvesting of the leafcutter bee cocoons will help keep a check on this.
+Parasites and diseases thrive best in a productive leafcutter bee environment and with the emerging bees living close to each other, it becomes easier for the pests and diseases to spread.
+It, therefore, goes without saying that harvesting the leafcutter bee cocoons will help keep a check on this.
 This is the only ideal way to keep off pests and parasites such as parasitic wasps and Chalkbrood.

 The ideal time for harvesting leafcutter bee cocoons is during early spring when native flowers begin to bloom.
 The cocoons should be given time to develop and later for the adult bees to emerge.

 - Cocoon comb or screwdriver.

 - An old toothbrush or stiff wire brush.

 Once the cocoons are harvested, you will need to store them without washing, since these are not waterproof.
 The cocoons should be stored in a Beeguard bag or any transparent and breathable bag.
 You can transfer this to your garage where it will be kept until it is time for incubation.